Design Principles for Sequence Models via Coefficient Dynamics: Introduction

 \section{Introduction}

 Sequence modeling lies at the core of modern machine learning, powering advances in natural language processing, computer vision, speech recognition, and robotics.
 At the heart of this field is a deceptively simple question~\citep{elman1990finding}: how should a model combine past information to produce meaningful representations and make predictions about the future?
 Classical approaches such as recurrent neural networks (RNNs; \citet{Hochreiter1997}) framed this as a recursive state-update problem, whereas the Transformer \citep{Transformer} introduced attention mechanisms that compute adaptive linear combinations over past tokens.
 More recently, state space models (SSMs) \citep{Gu2022, mamba} or equivalently linear attention models~\citep{Katharopoulos2020, mamba2, schlag2021linear} have further broadened the design space by importing ideas from dynamical systems, delivering foundation models with linear sequence length complexity.
 Despite their differences in formulation, computational complexity, and performance on crucial benchmark tasks~\citep{zoology2023, jelassi2024repeat}, both linear and softmax attention models share a common thread: their core sequence mixing mechanism computes a linear combination of value vectors with coefficients determined by the interaction of queries, keys, and additional learned parameters.
 For attention, these coefficients are derived through similarity functions and normalizations; for SSMs and (gated)~linear attention, they emerge from the evolution of hidden states under linear dynamics.
 Yet, while this unifying perspective is informally recognized, most architectural innovations are still introduced and validated primarily through benchmarks.
 This benchmark-driven approach has fueled rapid empirical progress, but complicates the disentanglement of which design elements -- e.g. normalization, gating, or state-update dynamics -- truly account for observed improvements.
-What is lacking is a set of general design principles that explain why specific models succeed and guide the systematic development of new ones, beyond approaches focusing on \textit{ad-hoc} analyses of single-task setups~\citep{jelassi2024repeat, merrill2024illusion, arorasimple2024}.
+What is lacking is a set of general design principles that explain why specific models succeed and guide the systematic development of new ones, beyond approaches focusing on \textit{ad-hoc} analyses of single-task setups~\citep{jelassi2024repeat, merrill2024illusion, arorasimple2024}. \\ In this work, we develop a principled framework for sequence model design grounded in dynamical systems theory.
+Specifically, we show that the coefficients governing linear combinations of value vectors, can be expressed as the output of autonomous linear dynamical systems subject to \textit{impulse} inputs.
+Our approach reveals the common mathematical structure underlying diverse architectures and provides a principled foundation for designing new sequence models.
+Since the present study is restricted to single-layer models, multi-layer composition can produce richer behaviors -- such as formation of induction heads~\citep{olsson2022context} -- beyond what our base framework captures.
+Nevertheless, by laying out the core design principles at the layer level, we aim to establish the foundations for understanding and designing more complex systems.
+Our \emph{contributions} are as follows: \begin{itemize}[leftmargin=1em, itemsep=0pt] \item \textbf{Design principles} for sequence models that stem from a unifying theory on the dynamic computations in sequence models, clarifying the role of sequence model components. \item \textbf{Analysis of tradeoffs and constraints} concerning expressivity, efficient implementation, input selectivity, and stability requirements in sequence models. \item \textbf{A unifying formalization of sequence models} that captures most recent architectures as special cases (Table \ref{tab:architecture_parameters}), enabling systematic comparison without reliance on experimental benchmarks. \item \textbf{Empirical validation} demonstrates that our theory translates into practice. \end{itemize}